TSG Entertainment: History

-The financing entity was founded by former Dune Entertainment partner Chip Seelig with majority funding from Magnetar Capital with additional funding from Seelig and others.
+The financing entity was founded by former Dune Entertainment partner Chip Seelig with majority of funding from Magnetar Capital.
+TSG was established to replace Dune Entertainment when Dune did not renew their deal with 20th Century Fox and Fox Searchlight Pictures.
 Seelig had left Dune in May 2011 to launch a new funding company.
 TSG was also looking for some ($300–400 million) debt financing from banks at this time.
 In November 2015, Bona Film Group, a Chinese film studio, invested $235 million in TSG.